bitprj/js-serverless-prep-course/.bit/responses/sent_3.md

 1. Create a new branch from `main` named `specific`.
 2. Create a function named `spec_letter_counter` that takes in a `sentence` string as a parameter and returns a JSON object with the count of each letter.
+3. Once the function is created, export it at the bottom of your file: `exports.spec_letter_counter = spec_letter_counter` (so we can test your code!)
-3. Commit your code to the `specific` branch.
+4. Commit your code to the `specific` branch.
-4. Create a pull request to merge the `specific` branch onto `main`, and only merge the pull request when the bot approves your changes.
+5. Create a pull request to merge the `specific` branch onto `main`, and only merge the pull request when the bot approves your changes.

 > ❗ for this step, edit the `spec_letter_counter.js` file